Exercise - Visualize data with the render operator

 You should get results that look like the following image:

 Notice the legend to the right of the bar chart.
 Each value in the legend represents a different column of data that's been summarized by State in the query.
-Try selecting one of the values, such as count_, to toggle the display of this data in the bar chart.
+Try selecting one of the values, such as count_, to toggle displaying this data in the bar chart.
 By toggling off count_, you remove the total count and are left with count of events that caused damage and distinct number of events.
 You should get a graph that looks like the following image:

 Take a look at the resulting bar chart.
 What insights can you gain from this?
-You may notice, for example, that Texas had the most individual storm events, but Iowa had the highest incidence of damaging storm events.
+You might notice, for example, that Texas had the most individual storm events, but Iowa had the highest incidence of damaging storm events.

 Group values using the bin()